 NOTE 1 When it is not possible to completely verify the domain of operation during translation, runtime checks can be performed, as appropriate.

-— use static analysis tools that identify conditions that can result in undefined behaviour;
+— use static analysis tools that identify conditions that can result in undefined behaviour.

 To avoid the vulnerability or mitigate its ill effects, organizations can: